gk-aws-dev/Maven/README.md

 # Maven

 Welcome to the Maven repository !
-This repository serves the understanding of Maven and its fundamental. you'll find useful resources and guides to enhance your skills. an finally you can try in one maven project.
+This repository serves the understanding of Maven and its fundamental. you'll find useful resources and guides to enhance your skills. and finally you can try with one maven project.

 1. Maven-basics
    - what maven dows